-Category : vRealize Automation
+Category : VRealize Automation

 Written by Christopher Lewis on April 14, 2020 .

-Introduction In this series of posts, we will be taking a look at how to configure a Multi-Organization Tenancy (aka Multi-Tenancy) in vRealize Automation (vRA) 8.x.
 In this post, we will be looking at the additional DNS requirements for configuring vRA 8.x Multi-Organisation Tenancy.
 We will cover which DNS Records are required and then cover how those can be created easily using PowerShell.
-For more information on the rest of the posts in this series, click here .

 vRealize Automation vRA Multi-Tenancy